LXShades/comp230-cpd/README.md

 - Made an IGDA application: I aimed to be more positive and less descriptive of flaws, etc. **Don't overshare**
 - I got a little stresed out when expressing to the team that we could work together more.
 I will find ways to deliver this feedback at earlier appropriate times so that they don't boil over.

+## Week 11
+On Friday I received middling feedback for my ethics essay.
+The bulk of the marks I lost were apparently due to inadequate sources.
+My spelling and grammar was also marked down, either due to the use of a single-sentence paragraph, the lack of active voice.
+I will avoid the former in the future, even though the majority of online sources say there is nothing gramatically incorrect about it; as for the latter, I will research it prior to my next essay.

+Frustratingly I did not manage to maintain productivity the rest of that day and that harkens back to my one-track mind problem.
+When a particular failure or question is on my mind, I can sometimes zone out of everything else.
+This could be mitigated by writing out my thoughts onto my diary so that I can focus on new or different tasks next time.

+My feedback for the frog game has remained positive.
+Overall, I'm still advised to worry less.
+I will focus on delivering high-quaslity programming work.

 # Notes
 ### Dispositional domain:
 Time management, motivation, self-discipline